 Breathe new life into Thanksgiving legends by getting your kindergartener into character this holiday with a nifty Native American vest.

 Create your very own scented hand sanitizer that will help your child to keep those nasty germs at bay!

 With a little guidance from parents, youngsters can create a Christmas tree using their thumb as a stamp.

 Kids have permission to get messy (just a little bit!) as they create a decorative candy cane mosaic from red and white handprints.

-This fun craft activity is easy enough for your child to help, and makes a great indoor or outdoor game.
+This fun and crafty activity is easy enough for your child to lend a helping hand and makes a great indoor or outdoor game.

 Show your preschooler how to create a simple windsock using a colorful piece of tissue paper, a pipe cleaner, and yarn.